Return to Practice Applicant

 The length of time it takes for an application to be complete and advance to the assessment process depends on the length of time it takes for an applicant to obtain and submit the required documentation.
 An applicant can start a file with the College office when they are ready to apply and the file will remain open as the applicant submits further documentation.

 The College completes preliminary assessments (Credential Document Assessment) throughout the year, upon receipt of a complete application.
-If further assessment is required (College Competency Assessment), the College will refer the application for assessment which is completed twice per year in Spring (March) and Fall (August).
+If further assessment is required (College Competency Assessment), the College will refer the application for assessment which is completed twice per year in Spring (March) and Fall (August/September).

 The assessment process includes two assessments: Credential Document Assessment (completed for all applicants) and College Competency Assessment (completed for applicants who have not demonstrated currency).